 What other ideas do you have for welcoming all genders?

 ** I want to clarify why I’m saying “all genders” rather than “both genders.”
 In your classes, the majority of your kids may be cisgender: either girl-bodied-who-identify-as-girls or boy-bodied-who-identify-as-boys.
-But, you may also have transgender or gender queer children who don’t quite fit those straightforward binary definitions.
+But, you may also have transgender or gender queer or intersex children who don’t quite fit those straightforward binary definitions.
 Some of those kids won’t figure this out till adulthood, but some have the sense from very early in life that their assigned gender doesn’t fit.
 They and their families are already having a hard time sorting that out.
-If they go to a very gendered environment, it makes it even harder to know how they fit in and creates more gender dysphoria (distress caused by the dissonance between how a person feels about their own identity versus how they are perceived / treated by others).
+If they go to a very gendered environment, it makes it even harder to know how they fit in and creates even more gender dysphoria (distress caused by the dissonance between how a person feels about their own identity versus how they are perceived / treated by others).
 If they are in a more gender neutral, gender inclusive environment, it’s easier for them to feel like the person they are is welcome there.
 Learn more about gender identity: https://gooddayswithkids.com/2018/05/02/gender-identity/